EdwardJXLi/blog.edward-li.com/content/tech/advanced-python-features/index.md

 > These tips & tricks were originally featured as part of a 14-day series on X/Twitter between March 1st and March 14th (pi-day, hence why there are 14 topics in the article).
 >
-> All X/Twitter links will also be accompanied with a Nitter counterpart.
+> All X/Twitter links will also be accompanied with a Nitter mirror.
 Nitter is a privacy-abiding open source Twitter frontend.
 Learn more about the project [here](https://github.com/zedeus/nitter).

 # Table of Contents
 - [1.
 Typing Overloads](#1-typing-overloads)